El-Maudra/Data-Science-Projects/README.md

 To commit your changes, use the following command on the terminal.
 `git commit -m "Add your changes within the tags" fileTypeChanged`

+To commit your new changes, use the following command on the terminal.
+- [x] git status
+- [x] git add .
+- [x] git commit -a -m "Add your changes within the tags" fileTypeChanged
+- [x] git push . main